I regularly get asked for references regarding other photographers.

 - Be careful of lofty promises, hard sales, and PLEASE, follow your gut.
 Most models I have spoken with which have had bad experiences all share the same feeling of, “I should have listened to my gut”

 - SHARE!
 If a photographer steps out of line, and by this I mean crosses the boundaries of your rights.
 Make it known.
 We are all in this together and are all responsible to ensure we maintain the credibility of our professions.
-We have a moral obligation to each other to prevent, this behavior from continuing.
+We have a moral obligation to each other to prevent this behavior from continuing.

 - If you have SERIOUS concerns, please feel free to contact me for advice.
 I’ve been at this for a while now and might be able to help.
 Please keep in mind, I get numerous emails per day so expect some delayed responses.